-Should we suspect that you need treatment for macular edema, we may ask you to have a test called fluorescein angiography, during which a special dye is injected into the arm and photographed as it passes through the blood vessels in the retina.
-This test allows us to find the leaking blood vessels and to target them during laser surgery.
+Many times we also do a more thorough test, called fluorescein angiography, during which a special dye is injected into the arm and photographed as it passes through the blood vessels in the retina.
+This test allows us to find leaking blood vessels and to target them during laser surgery.

 How is Diabetic Retinopathy Treated?